Jonathan Pollard: Official reactions and public pro-Pollard campaigns

 This sign reads "We Want Pollard at Home".

 In addition to the release requests by the Israeli government, there was a long-running public campaign to free Pollard.
-The organizers include the Pollard family, his ex-wife, Anne, and Jewish groups in the U.S. and Israel.
-The campaign's main points claimed that Pollard spied for an ally instead of an enemy, that his sentence was out of proportion to those given to others who committed similar crimes, and that the U.S. failed to live up to its plea bargain.
+The organizers include the Pollard family, his ex-wife, Anne, and Jewish groups in the US and Israel.
+The campaign's main points claimed that Pollard spied for an ally instead of an enemy, that his sentence was out of proportion to those given to others who committed similar crimes, and that the US failed to live up to its plea bargain.
 Some Israeli activists compared President Bush to Hamas and Hezbollah leaders who have taken Israeli soldiers prisoner.

 Some who feel the sentence was excessive claim that although Pollard pleaded guilty as part of a plea bargain for himself and his wife, he was shown no leniency, and was given the maximum sentence with the exception of death; Pollard's opponents answer that Pollard violated the terms of that plea agreement even before the sentence was given.

 In 1993, political science professor and Orthodox Jewish activist David Luchins organized an unsuccessful appeal to President Bill Clinton to commute Pollard's sentence.
-The appeal included a letter of remorse from Pollard in which he admitted violating both U.S. laws and Jewish religious tenets.
+The appeal included a letter of remorse from Pollard in which he admitted violating both US laws and Jewish religious tenets.
 Pollard later reportedly regretted his admission, suspecting that it worsened his chances for clemency.
 Pollard loyalists blamed Luchins, who received death threats and required federal protection for a period of time.

 The issue of his imprisonment has sometimes arisen amidst Israeli domestic politics.
 Benjamin Netanyahu has been particularly vocal in lobbying for Pollard's release, visiting Pollard in prison in 2002.
 He raised the issue with President Clinton during the Wye River peace talks in October 1998.
-In his autobiography, Clinton wrote that he favored releasing Pollard, but the objections of U.S. intelligence officials were too strong:
+In his autobiography, Clinton wrote that he favored releasing Pollard, but the objections of US intelligence officials were too strong:

 For all the sympathy Pollard generated in Israel, he was a hard case to push in America; he had sold our country's secrets for money, not conviction, and for years had not shown any remorse.
 When I talked to Sandy Berger and George Tenet, they were adamantly opposed to letting Pollard go, as was Madeleine Albright.